Aguythatdoesstuff/Marshal-IDE/docs/Getting started/Setup Mod.md

 ---
 ---

-### Enforced Project Structure
+### Project Structure & Extensions

-Marshal IDE uses a structured project layout to understand what type of content each file represents.
+Marshal IDE uses folder-aware defaults to streamline file creation.

-For example:
+When you create a file inside a designated directory (such as `events/`), the file creation wizard automatically selects the recommended compiler extension (e.g., `.event`).

-events/my_event.event
+While you can technically place other file types inside different folders, using an extension that does not match the file's content will cause syntax checks to fail and generate malformed syntax errors in your console.

-If you create a file inside the `events/` folder, the IDE will automatically add the `.event` extension.
+Key details to keep in mind:

-This allows the compiler to immediately understand what type of content you are editing and transpile it correctly.
+* **Recommended Extensions:** The IDE automatically selects the proper extension based on your target folder so you rarely have to adjust it manually.

-You normally do **not need to worry about file extensions**, as the IDE handles this automatically when creating new files.
+* **Folder Creation:** Creating custom folders directly within the IDE is currently disabled to ensure auto-selection works reliably.
 ---

 # Next Step